Pnwcomputers/The-Computer-Handbook/Part II - Internet Safety & Cybersecurity/Chapter 5 - Protecting Yourself Online/Chapter5-Protecting_Yourself_Online.md

 ## What's Next?

-In **Chapter 6**, we'll cover **Antivirus and Security Software**—the essential knowledge you need to choose and use the right tools to protect your computer.
+In [Chapter 6](Part%20II%20-%20Internet%20Safety%20%26%20Cybersecurity/Chapter%206%20-%20Antivirus%20and%20Security%20Software/Chapter6-Antivirus_and_Security_Software.md), we'll cover **Antivirus and Security Software**—the essential knowledge you need to choose and use the right tools to protect your computer.

 **Remember:** Online protection isn't about living in fear—it's about taking control of your digital life and making informed security decisions.